Kudla-Rapoport conjecture for Kr\"amer models

 \section{Introduction}

-In their seminal work \cite{KR1} and \cite{KR2}, Kudla and Rapoport made a conjectural local arithmetic Siegel-Weil formula (the Kudla-Rapoport conjecture) relating the intersection numbers of special divisors on unitary Rapoport-Zink spaces (at a unramfied prime) to the central derivative of certain local density polynomials.
+In their seminal work \cite{KR1} and \cite{KR2}, Kudla and Rapoport made a conjectural local arithmetic Siegel-Weil formula (the Kudla-Rapoport conjecture) relating the intersection numbers of special divisors on unitary Rapoport-Zink spaces to the central derivative of certain local density polynomials.
 A unitary Rapoport-Zink (RZ) space is a local version of a unitary Shimura variety associated to a general unitary group $\mathrm{GU}(1,n-1)$.
 The Kudla-Rapoport conjecture plays a central role in the arithmetic Siegel-Weil formula for unitary Shimura varieties, which was first proposed by Kudla in \cite{Kudla97} for orthogonal Shimura varieties.
 When $n=1$ or $2$, the Kudla-Rapoport conjecture was proved in \cite{KR1}.
 The case when $n=3$ was proved in \cite{Terstiege}.
 The general case was proved recently in \cite{LZ} by an ingenious induction.
 The Archimedean analogue of the Kudla-Rapoport conjecture was proved in \cite{LiuarithmeticI} and \cite{GS}.
 The analogue of the Kudla-Rapoport conjecture for GSpin Rapoport-Zink space is formulated and proved in \cite{LZ2}.

 Originally the Kudla-Rapoport conjecture was proposed only for good primes, namely inert primes over which the Rapoport-Zink space has hyperspecial level structure.
 A modified Kudla-Rapoport conjecture for Rapoport-Zink space with minuscule parahoric level structure over inert primes has been proposed in \cite{cho2022special}.
 For ramified primes, there are two kinds of well-understood arithmetic models of RZ spaces.
 One is the exotic smooth model which has good reduction, the other is the Kr\"amer model proposed in \cite{Kr} which only has semi-stable reduction.
-We mention that the underlying Hermitian space of exotic smooth model is always nonsplit, see \cite[Lemma 3.5]{RSZexotic}.
-The analogue of Kudla-Rapoport conjecture for the even dimensional exotic smooth model was studied in \cite{LL2}, in which case the conjecture can be proved by the same strategy as \cite{LZ}.
+The analogue of the Kudla-Rapoport conjecture for the even-dimensional exotic smooth model was studied in \cite{LL2}, in which case the conjecture can be proved by the same strategy as in \cite{LZ}.
 For the Kr\"amer model, however, it was expected that serious modification of the original Kudla-Rapoport conjecture is needed.
-A precise formulation has not previously been known.
-One of the main goals of this paper is to formulate a precise conjecture (Conjecture \ref{conj:main}) based on earlier work of \cite{Shi2} and \cite{HSY} for the case when $n=2$.
+A precise formulation has not previously been given.
+One of the main goals of this paper is to formulate a precise conjecture (Conjecture \ref{conj:main}) based on earlier work of \cite{Shi2} and \cite{HSY} for the case $n=2$.
 We then prove Conjecture \ref{conj:main} for $n = 3$.
-We will try to resolve the general case in a sequel.